+- Saroquai arrigi

 Your Details (1)

 Name:

 Current job role/ relationship to individual:

 Phone Number:

 Email:

 Address (if external to the University of Bolton):

 Date of completion:

 Referral Details (2) (Student or Staff members details for whom a Safeguarding Concern is being raised)

-First Name:
+First Name: ,

 Surname:

 Student Number (if applicable):

 Staff Number (if applicable):

 Current telephone number (sometimes SITs is not up to date)

 Incident Details (3a)

 Are you reporting a concern raised by?
-Yourself
+Yourself □

 Or Someone Else □

 If reporting concerns raised by someo ne else, please provide additional information:

 Name:

 Phone Number:

 Email:

 Address (if external to the University of Bolton):

 Does the concern relate to?
-Adult at Risk (person named above - section 2)

-Child/Children (additional details required - complete section 3a below)

-Both an Adult at Risk and or a Child/Children (additional details required - complete section 3a below)
+Adult at Risk (person named above - section 2) Child/Children (additional details required - complete section 3a below) Both an Adult at Risk and or a Child/Children (additional details required - complete section 3a below)

-Additional Personal Details (3b):
+Additional Po ersonal Details (3b):

 Child 1

 Name:

 Date of Birth:

 Gender:

 Address:

 School or College where child 1 attends: (if applicable)

 Child 2

 Name:

 Date of Birth:

 Gender:

 Address:

 School or College where child 1 attends: (if applicable)

 Child 3

 Name:

 Date of Birth:

 Gender:

+Address:

+School or College where child 1 attends: (if applicable)

+Use the box below to add any additional children or personal details:

+Details of the Concern (3c): (be clear and factual)

+Details of the concern/incident:

+Date of Incident:

+The and lead and

-Address: School or College where child 1 attends: (if applicable) Use the box below to add any additional children or personal details: Details of the Concer n (3c): (be clear and factual) Details of the concern/incident: Date of Incident: Time of Incident: Witnesses to the incident: (include full names, contact details and any other relevant information) Description of any visible bruising or other injuries (if applicable):
+Time of Incident:

+Witnesses to the incident: (include full names, contact details and any other relevant information)

+Description of any visible bruising or other injuries (if applicable):

-Actions Taken: (include any support that you have offered, details of who you have discussed your concerns with and when, any external organisations you have signposted the person named in section 2 to etc) Sharing Information (3d) Does the person named in section 2 know you are making this referral?
-Yes 🗆 No 🗆 Does the person named in section 3a (if applicable) know you are making this referral?
-Yes 🗆 No 🗆 Additional Information (4) Use the box below to include any additional information you feel may help, i.e. are there any other agencies involved? contact details for any other professionals/agency involved?
+Actions Taken: (include any support

+THE RESIDENCE OF THE PROPERTY you have discussed your concerns with and when, any external organisations you have signposted the person named in section 2 to etc) Sharing Information (3d) Does the person named in section 2 know you are making this referral?
+Yes □ No □ Does the person named in section 3a (if applicable) know you are making this referral?
+Yes □ No □ Additional Information (4) Use the box below to include any additional information you feel may help, i.e. are there any other agencies involved? contact details for any other professionals/agency involved?